Potato4507/cobblemon-achievements-server/README.md

 - Server-side battle victory checks.
 - Snapshot export of every online player's party and PC Pokemon, including levels, moves, ability, nature, held item, and health.
 - Export to local JSON files, an HTTP endpoint, or GitHub Contents API.
-- Private bridge to the Cobblemon Battle Coach client mod.
-Only the configured owner can receive the full server snapshot over this channel.
 - Signed remote manifest support for GitHub/IPFS-style data and update checks.
 The mod verifies the manifest with a hardcoded Ed25519 public key before caching data or downloading an update jar.
 - GitHub auto-update checks every 5 minutes by default.
 When the signed manifest changes, the server downloads the new jar, tries to replace the loaded mod jar, and tells the server that a restart is required.
-- Private owner-only tools for team importing and server maintenance.
-OP status does not grant these commands.

-The owner UUID is hardcoded to `832d4208-3793-4650-ba7b-5ce9a7fe4928`.
-Owner commands and the private client bridge only show and execute for that UUID; OP status and config edits do not grant owner access.

 Build: